liuchaonihao/Paper/README.md

       >>mcrinstaller

-      at MATLAB prompt.
+      At MATLAB prompt.
 The MCRINSTALLER command displays the location of the MATLAB Runtime installer.

   (2) run the MATLAB Runtime installer.